InsanusMokrassar/ktgbotapi/README.md

 It is a complex of libraries for working with `TelegramBotAPI` in type-safe and strict way as much as it possible.
 In the list of this complex currently next projects:

-* [tgbotapi.core](tgbotapi.core/README.md) - core of library.
+* [TelegramBotAPI Core](tgbotapi.core/README.md) - core of library.
 In fact it is independent library and can be used alone without any additional library
-* [TelegramBotAPI Extensions](tgbotapi.extensions.api/README.md) - contains extensions (mostly for
+* [TelegramBotAPI API Extensions](tgbotapi.extensions.api/README.md) - contains extensions (mostly for
   `RequestsExecutor`), which allows to use the core library in more pleasant way
 * [TelegramBotAPI Util Extensions](tgbotapi.extensions.utils/README.md) - contains extensions for more comfortable work with commands, updates and other different things
-* [TelegramBotAPI](TelegramBotAPI/README.md) - concentration of all previously mentioned libraries
+* [TelegramBotAPI](tgbotapi/README.md) - concentration of all previously mentioned libraries

 Most part of some specific solves or unuseful moments are describing by official [Telegram Bot API](https://core.telegram.org/bots/api).